rikima-mitsuhashi/VT-May-2020-Android-Image/README.md

 ### 3. Unzip the downloaded file
 * A password is written in the README of the VirusTotal Malware Sample folder.
-* Note that unzipped files are real malware.
+* Note that the unzipped files are real malware.

 ### 4. Make directory and copy malware files
 * The following steps are confirmed in Ubuntu 20.04 LTS.